ucsf-wynton/wynton-website-hpc/docs/good-practices/using-local-scratch.md

-# Using local /scratch/ space
+# Using Local /scratch/ on Compute Nodes

 All nodes have their own locally storage mounted as `/scratch/`.
 The `/scratch/` storage is fast - faster than system-wide storage such as `/home/` and `/work/` - which make it ideal for holding intermediate data files.
 This will also lower the load on the system-wide storage and the local network.